-February 2005 marked the ephemeral installation of a monumental work of art by Christo
+February 2005 marked the ephemeral installation of a monumental work of art by Christo and Jeanne-Claude

-looked like a saffron flowing river, while those walking through them experienced the ambience of a fluid golden ceiling.
+looked like a flowing saffron river, while those walking through them experienced the ambience of a fluid golden ceiling.
 Financed entirely by Christo and Jeanne-Claude through their C.V.J.
 Corporation, The Gates

 were assembled and installed by thousands of paid workers.
-Completed on February 12, 2005, The Gates remained in place for sixteen days
+Completed on February 12, 2005, The Gates remained in place for 16 days

 , after which they were removed and the materials recycled.
 The work of art was free for all visitors, who continued to use Central Park during the whole process.

 .
-Designed by Christo and Jeanne-Claude, with texts by Jonathan Henery and photographs by exclusive photographer Wolfgang Volz, it is a lasting and unique souvenir
+Designed by Christo and Jeanne-Claude, with texts by Jonathan Henery and photographs by exclusive photographer Wolfgang Volz, it is a lasting and stunning souvenir

 of this remarkable work of art.

-- Each copy comes with a 24 x 24 cm (9.4 x 9.4 in.) piece of the fabric used for the work of art.

-- Contains 104 preparatory drawings and collages
+Each copy comes with a 24 x 24 cm (9.4 x 9.4 in.) piece of the project’s original fabric and features over 100 preparatory drawings and collages

 , as well as 900 important documents, engineering drawings, technical data, maps, and 1,441 photographs